 10. Garbicz Festival

-A festival which is located across the Polish border but still only 135km from Berlin is called Garbicz Festival.
-It is is located directly at the water, which makes it a perfect place to chill with your friends in the hot month of August.
-Every year around 9-10k people visit the Garbicz Festival which makes it comparable to Nation of Gondwana and Feel Festival when it comes to the size.
+A festival that is located across the Polish border but still only 135km away from Berlin is called Garbicz Festival.
+It is located directly at the water, which makes it a perfect place to chill with your friends in the hot month of August.
+Every year around 10k people visit the Garbicz Festival which makes it comparable to Nation of Gondwana and Feel Festival when it comes to size.
 The image below shows the beautiful location and should get you excited about the German festival season.

 Why visit Garbicz Festival?

-As the image above shows, Garbicz is organised on a fantastic spot in Poland.
-Besides that the DJs who will be performing here are known all over the world.
-So if you do not mind to spend a bit more money on a festival, consider visiting this festival in Poland.
+As the image above shows, Garbicz is organized at a fantastic location in Poland.
+Besides that, the DJs who will be performing here are known all over the world.
+So if you do not mind spending a bit more money on a festival, consider visiting this festival in Poland.

 Name: Garbicz Festival